Five key skills for future-proof interim financial accountants

 Consolidation and reconciliation tools

-As a financial accountant within a multinational it is already a plus if you are familiar with the consolidation of income statements of different countries, sees De Haas.
+As a financial accountant within a multinational it is already a plus if you are familiar with the consolidation of income statements of different countries, says De Haas.
 That does not need to include the whole region but perhaps the results of two, three or even four countries.
 Additionally, if you know your way around consolidation and reconciliation tools such as HFM and Blackline you are definitely standing out from the crowd.

 Bonus: Do you also speak French, German or Polish?
 In that case multinationals will be even more interested to get you on board.
 Speaking a second or third language is not only very useful when collaborating with colleagues in countries for which you need to consolidate the financial results, many large organisations have moved to outsourcing and insourcing their financial accounting activities to Eastern Europe.
 For these organisations you would be able to train colleagues in their native language.
 But not to worry for those who are less gifted with multilingual skills, currently most of the communication is still in English.